rodrigoelp/little-stories/Unlikely adventures/17-Chapter-17.md

 Unfortunately, as things go, there are times when it is best to remain silent-and-sad than positive-and-cheerful.
 This was one of those opportunities, which Amir didn't take.

 The words bounced against Hannah's mind, stress and frustration.
-All of it clumped together like a fluffy snow ball which would bounce off an ice sheet about to start an avalanche at the edge of a peak around the crater of a volcano that needed a little push to erupt.
+All of it clumped together like a fluffy snow ball which would bounce off an already unstable ice sheet about to start an avalanche at the edge of a peak around the crater of a volcano that needed a teeny tiny push to erupt.
 Whatever it was brewing inside of her mixed with the tiny locked box containing her temper and she... erupted.

 *"Fun?
 FUN?
 Is everything a joke to you?"* - she said increasingly more upset.